 A specialised program designed to address the hospitality skills shortage in NSW.
 The program delivers free support, personalised assessment and further education across a number of different pathways to help migrants gain trade qualifications and begin work in their industry of choice.

 Supports women from culturally and linguistically diverse backgrounds develop the awareness, skills and confidence they need to transition to meaningful and sustainable trades careers.
-With crucial career advice and pre-employment support, this program gives migrant women across Western and Eastern Sydney the opportunity to begin a rewarding career in Australia.
+With crucial career advice and pre-employment support, this program gives all women, including migrant women, across Western and Eastern Sydney the opportunity to begin a rewarding career in Australia.

 For more information, contact: